 This specially designed workshop builds on core literacy skills to explore important concepts of online research and critical literacy.

 Students will begin to understand that not everything they read and see online is true, and that it can be tricky to distinguish between credible and unreliable information.

-This program is available onsite at State Library Victoria Tuesday-Friday during term time at 10.00am and 12.30pm, a maximum of two classes can be allocated to one booking time.
-Online workshops are available Tuesday-Friday during term time at 10.00am, 11.30am and 2.00pm.
+This program is available onsite at State Library Victoria Tuesday-Thursday during term time at 10.00am and 12.30pm, a maximum of two classes can be allocated to one booking time.
+Online workshops are available Tuesday-Thursday during term time at 10.00am, 12.30pm and 2.00pm.

 - understand why it's important to be a critical and creative thinker in today's world

 - apply core literacy skills in order to think critically about information

 - compare characteristics of reliable and unreliable websites.

 As part of your program, when you book an onsite visit you can participate in a guided tour of Library services and our heritage spaces.

 All of our education programs complement the Victorian Curriculum and include hardcopy or online resources to support and extend student learning.